Santa Caterina del Sasso: History

-Albertus Besozzi founded Santa Caterina del Sasso, a wealthy cloth merchant who survived a violent storm at sea.
+Alberto Besozzi founded Santa Caterina del Sasso, a wealthy cloth merchant who survived a violent storm at sea.
 After that experience, he lived as a hermit in a grotto at exactly this place.
 In 1195 he was asked for spiritual support by the residents of Lago Maggiore.
 In return, he asked to construct a chapel, Santa Caterina del Sasso.
-Albertus Besozzi died in 1205 and was buried there.
+Alberto Besozzi died in 1205 and was buried there.
 This was the beginning of this fascinating monastery, and it was extended over the centuries.
 Inside are excellent frescoes from the 13th to the 17th century.
 The first chapel, the chapter house, was extended by an additional floor in the 17th century, and the famous frescoes of the great crucifixion got heavily damaged.
 The main chapel is the most beautiful, with frescoes in the baroque vault in the nave.
 You will also find a wooden replica of the eremite in the back of the main chapel.